 Do these people think God was kidding when he told Moses “thou shalt not kill”?
-Are they somehow seeing “though shalt carry and be prepared to shoot an AR-15” instead?
+Are they somehow seeing “thou shalt carry and be prepared to shoot an AR-15” instead?
 Did Jesus tell his disciples that vigilantism to try to protect property was of greater value than the loss of human lives?
 I don’t think so.

 Granted, as an atheist, I don’t know the intricacies of the Bible and the Christian faith, but I know the gist enough to be fairly sure that what these people are talking about is not what the Bible is talking about.

 So, why have these particular folks decided that God is on Team Kyle?
 It seems like a certain segment of the population, when they’re looking for justification for judging others, will try to drag God into it to help them feel self-righteous or whatever else their aim might be.
 It gives the impression that they’re trying to put words in God’s mouth, which is a rather strange direction for any word-putting to be going in.

 The comments on the GiveSendGo were also peppered with conspiracy theory talk about the deep state, communism, anarchists, and the media.
 There was also quite a bit of racism, with a little bit of antisemitism thrown in for good measure, plus mentions of MAGA and Trump, including the expectation that Trump will pardon Rittenhouse.

-All of this seems like a whole lot of fear and big lack of empathy and compassion.
-And maybe that’s a much better focus for these people’s religious devotion than heroification of a 17-year-old kid who killed two guys with the semi-automatic weapon he was too young to carry.
+All of this seems like a whole lot of fear and a big lack of empathy and compassion.
+And maybe that’s a much better focus for these people’s religious devotion than the heroification of a 17-year-old kid who killed two guys with a semi-automatic weapon he was too young to carry.